Answers In a Hurry

 If you qualify as being out of the country, you’ll still be eligible for the extension even if you’re physically present in the United States or Puerto Rico on the regular due date of the return.

-In other words, “out of the country” has nothing to do with where you are.
-It means where you live.
+In other words, “out of the country” has nothing to do with where you are

 So, although Publication 54 and the Form 4868 Instructions (ahem) lack clarity, I believe the people who are entitled to claim the additional extension of time to December 15 are people whose tax homes and abodes are outside the United States–not people who physically happen to be inside or outside the United States on a particular day.